sdhar16/SemiGo/README.md

 # SemiGo
-App that connects cab users travelling in the same direction
+App that connects cab users travelling in the same direction.
+Designed using various UI/UX methods.

 Everyday, students in colleges and universities take cabs to go home.
 Yet everyday they have to balance between comfort and money, whether to give expensive fares and travel comfortably,